ucx-code/ucXception/README.md

 	* public - Unimportant files for the webpage
 	* src - Source code of the web UI (React)
 * docs - Contains various docs that were used during the development

+# Docker images

+There are pre-made Docker images available at https://hub.docker.com/r/ucxcode/ucxception/tags and there is an example docker-compose.yml that you can adapt and use.
+You can also choose to manually build the Docker images using the Dockerfiles available in the frontend and backend folders.